Find & Compare

 Generally speaking, no. Once you buy a chatbot, you’ll have to spend some time writing up the lines you want it to say.

-This is a positive, however, as it lets you tailor its dialogue to the specifics of your business.
+This is a positive, however, as it lets you control the dialogue and improve your customer experience of your website.

 You can also use this opportunity to inject some of your brand identity into the customer service experience, like having the chatbot speak as your mascot, if you have one.

-On one end of the scale, chatbots that simply send back pre-written lines are close to ‘plug-and-play’.
+On one end of the scale, chatbots that respond to the user with pre-written lines are close to ‘plug-and-play’.

 Chatbots that use machine learning, however, can be much more time-consuming.